 1. High Earning Potential, Low Fees

 Since online banks generally have lower costs than standard banks, they can afford to offer higher annual percentage yields (APYs) and low or no fees.
 In the long run, that means most online banks can help grow your money faster and take less of it away to pay for brick-and-mortar locations.

 Comparing APY and interest rates is a good way to choose between savings account options.
 If you’re depositing your money into an account with a higher APY, you’ll accrue more interest over time and grow your money faster.

 One or two percentage point increases in APY can earn you significantly more money over the years, and most online banks offer massive advantages here.
 Bank of America, for instance, offers a 0.03% APY on standard savings accounts.
-Compare that to Varo Money that offers a 1.92% APY.
+Compare that to Varo Money that offers a 1.21% APY and can move up to 2.80% APY based on qualifying balance and activity.
 If you set up an account with an initial $1,000 deposit with both banks and just let it sit there for 120 months, Varo would earn you $236 but the Bank of America account only returns $3.